elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 </div>

-This extension adds the likes/dislikes rating bar to the bottom of every YouTube the video thumbnail, so you can find higher quality content and avoid getting clickbaited.
+This extension adds a likes/dislikes rating bar to the bottom of every YouTube video thumbnail, so you can find higher quality content and avoid getting clickbaited.

 ## Install